Commonwealth Consolidated ActsBreach if contrary to, or inconsistent with, Principle

 (ii) for the purposes of meeting (directly or indirectly) an obligation under the contract; and

-(b) the act or practice is authorised by a provision of the contract that is inconsistent with the Principle.
+(b) the act or practice is authorised by a provision of the contract that is inconsistent with the principle.

-No breach--disclosure to the Archives
+No breach--disclosure to the National Archives of Australia

 No breach--act or practice outside Australia